What does your office say about you?

 Fortunately, businesses are realising the importance of architecture and the role it plays in the workplace.
 We’re not saying you must imitate Google or Facebook’s out-there offices.
 You don’t need floor to ceiling windows and huge wide-open spaces to act as a blank canvas.
 And a balcony and a skylight are not necessary.
 But redesigning what you already have will cement your company culture.

 Light, space, and colour impact mood.
 Combined, these aspects can make you feel calm, energised, or even optimistic.
 Think about how you want your employees and visitors to feel in your office before embarking on a refurbishment.

-The architectural look of the interior or exterior of your building change the way your customers see you.
+The architectural look of the interior or exterior of your building changes the way your customers see you.
 Architecture is part of the makeup of your brand identity.

 A building’s aesthetic and functional purpose affect its image of the people inside it.
 Big corporates use the design of a building to stand out and get people talking about them.
 It makes them look like an innovative company and a great place to work; therefore, a great company to buy from.